KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 ##### Physionet 2006: "QT Interval Measurement: The PhysioNet/Computing in Cardiology Challenge 2006"

--> QT Interval detection using 12-lead short-team (2 minutes) ECGs and 3 Frank (XYZ) leads
+-> QT Interval detection using 12-lead short-term (2 minutes) ECGs and 3 Frank (XYZ) leads

 ##### Physionet 2004: "Spontaneous Termination of Atrial Fibrillation: The PhysioNet/Computing in Cardiology Challenge 2004"